-3.5 AERIAL PHOTOGRAPHIC ANALYSIS
+3.6 AERIAL PHOTOGRAPHIC ANALYSIS

 Inspection of the aerial photographic coverage and satellite imagery of the proposed development area held by the Ordnance Survey (1995-2013) Google Earth (2005-2018) and Bing Maps revealed that the main section of the proposed development area has remained as undisturbed greenfield since coverage began.
-Where the proposed development area extends south, there is some evidence of disturbance during the construction of the adjacent Tully Vale development in 2005 and again to a lesser degree in 2020 (Google Earth).
+Coverage from c.
+2013 shows that the route of the proposed road is covered in heavy scrub.
+Coverage from 2020 shows the south-western extent of the road has been subject to disturbance due to the construction of road infrastructure.
+The group of structures shown on the historic mapping to the immediate north remains extant.

-3.6 FIELD INSPECTION
+3.7 FIELD INSPECTION

 The field inspection sought to assess the site, its previous and current land use, the topography and any additional information relevant to the report.
-During the field investigation the proposed development site and its surrounding environs were inspected.
+During the course of the field investigation the proposed development site and its surrounding environs were inspected (Figure 1).